eladtpro/azure-ai-services-client-side/README.md

 # create an service principle at the resource group level
 az ad sp create-for-rbac --name aiservices-github --role Contributor --scopes /subscriptions/${SUBSCRIPTION_ID}/resourceGroups/${RESOURCE_GROUP} --sdk-auth
 ```
-The below command will result a JSON formatted output that looks like the JSON block below,
+The command above will result a JSON formatted output that looks like the JSON block below,
 Copy the output and save it in a [GitHub secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) named AZURE_CREDENTIALS.